RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Thrilled_at_Trump_Chaos_as_Entertainment.md

 "Oh my God.
 That was legit hysterical.
 He actually ad libbed, "yeah...uh...a great big beautiful ocean."
 Not to restate the obvious, but of course everyone is aware that such a flub by President Biden would not be ignored by all the mental giants at Fox News (as was the case here)."

 Media addicts of America, the social media society USA, can never get enough mocking and insulting Donald Trump on media.
 Instead of REMOVING Donald Trump from the spotlight, people are entirely addicted to having him there to insult and mock.
 IT NEVER FUCKING ENDS, OVER A DECADE OF THIS SHIT!
-Donald Trump content creator is irresitable to USA population.
+Donald Trump content creator is irresistible to USA population.
 Terrible horrific taste in attraction to media garbage.

 &nbsp;